-1. be engaged in advanced education, research, and development in materials science and engineering, including materials discovery and/or processing, or professional disciplines that benefit from an understanding of materials science and engineering such as business, medicine or law.
+1. Be engaged in advanced education, research, and development to advance materials science and engineering; or in professional disciplines that benefit from an understanding of MSE.

-2. employ elements of the materials research process in their careers including the use of
+2. Employ elements of the materials research process in their careers including the use of:

-- critical reasoning to identify fundamental issues and establish directions for investigation - creative processes to define specific plans for problem solution - analytical thought to interpret results and place them within a broader context.
+- critical reasoning to identify fundamental issues and establish directions for investigation - creative processes to define specific plans for problem solution - analytical thought to interpret results and place them within a broader context. - application of materials science and engineering solutions to enhance or improve existing and future technology